firesim/firesim/docs/Advanced-Usage/FireAxe-Partitioning-onto-Multiple-FPGAs/Running-Fast-Mode-Simulations.rst

 "C", "D" will be grouped and extracted out to another FPGA, and the base SoC will be placed on the third FPGA.

 As in the above example, we can use `WithPartitionBase` and `WithPartitionIndex(idx)` to specify the partitions.
+`WithPartitionIndex(0)` for example, will choose `Seq("A", "B")` as the group of modules to partition out.
+How each partition group is mapped to the FPGA is specified in `user_topoloy.py`.

 2. Building Partitioned Sims : `config_build_recipes.yaml`
 --------------------------------------------------------